How Do I Know If My Pipes Are About to Burst?

 You’ll know your pipes are about to burst when you notice specific warning signs: water pressure drops suddenly, visible frost or bulging on exposed pipes, discolored water coming from your taps, unusual noises like banging or clanking in your walls, and unexplained increases in your water bill.
 In Edmond and Oklahoma City, where we experience both freezing winters and extreme temperature swings, these signs become especially critical during cold snaps when pipes are under the most stress.
 Catching these warning signs early can save you from thousands of dollars in water damage and emergency repairs.

-Physical Warning Signs on Your Pipes
+What Physical Warning Signs Show Up on the Pipes Themselves?

 The most obvious indicators appear directly on your plumbing.
 If you have exposed pipes in your basement, crawl space, or outside walls, inspect them regularly during winter months.
 Frost accumulation on the exterior of pipes is an immediate red flag that freezing has begun inside.
 You may also notice bulging or slight deformations in the pipe material—this happens when ice forms and expands inside, pushing against the pipe walls.
 Copper and PVC pipes will show different signs; copper may develop a slight outward bow, while PVC might show whitish stress marks or small cracks.